 Fix the retaining washer in place with the screw and add a second washer on the back - I used an M5 repair washer on the back and an M8 washer under the screw head, to support the flat part of the washer at the right diameter - all clamped tight with a 2BA nut.
 Drop the whole lot in a cup of water for a few hours until it is soaked through.

-This is a 22mm Jubilee clip - the inside diameter it set to match the inside diameter of the pump.
+This is a 22mm Jubilee clip - the inside diameter is set to match the inside diameter of the pump.
 I have pushed the wet washer into the clip to form the cupped shape.
 Make sure it is square and leave it to dry out.

 And that's it - next day, we have one perfect cup washer.
-I smear the washers in neat's foot oil and assemble it straight away, before it has a chance to return to it's original shape.
+I smear the washer in neat's foot oil and assemble it straight away, before it has a chance to return to it's original shape.

 Here it is installed: